MichaelTryfanMatthews/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-I am a first-year PhD student at the University of Oxford studying reinforcement learning in open-ended settings.
+I am a second year PhD student at the University of Oxford studying reinforcement learning in open-ended settings.
 I am supervised by [Dr. Jakob Foerster](https://www.jakobfoerster.com/) as part of [FLAIR](https://foersterlab.com/).

 I completed my MSc in Machine Learning at University College London, where I worked on transfer learning in RL at [UCL DARK Lab](https://ucldark.com/) under the supervision of [Prof. Tim Rocktäschel](https://rockt.github.io/) and [Prof. Edward Grefenstette](https://www.egrefen.com/).
 Before this, I obtained my BA in Computer Science from the University of Cambridge.